kuzudb/kuzudb.github.io/docs/cypher/query-clauses/match.md

 ```

 ## Match Relationships With a Label
 Similar to binding variables to node records, you can bind variables to relationship records and return them.
-The following finds all "a" Users that follow a "b" User, and returns name of a, the properties of e, and name of b, where e will match the relationship from "a" to "b".
+The following finds all "a" Users that follow a "b" User, and returns name of "a", the properties of "e", and name of "b", where "e" will match the relationship from "a" to "b".
 ```
 MATCH (a:User)-[e:Follows]->(b:User)
 RETURN a.name, e, b.name;